markfurious/crypto-data-pipeline/README.md

     DB_PORT=5432
     ```

-6. **Run the Script**

-    Run the script to start the data pipeline:
+## Apache Airflow with Astro Setup

+1. **Install Docker**

+    Download and install Docker from [Docker's official website](https://www.docker.com/).
+Ensure Docker is running on your system.

+2. **Install Astro CLI**

+    - Go to the [Astronomer CLI installation page](https://docs.astronomer.io/astro/cli/install-cli) and follow the instructions for your operating system.

+    - After installation, verify by running:

       ```bash
-    python coingeckopipe.py
+      astro version
       ```

+3. **Initialize Astro Project**

+    From your project directory, run:

+    ```bash
+    astro dev init
+    ```

+    This command creates the necessary files and folders to use Astro and Airflow in your project.

+4. **Start Astro and Airflow Locally**

+    Use the following command to start the Astro environment with Airflow:

+    ```bash
+    astro dev start
+    ```

+    This will create and start Docker containers for Airflow.

+5. **Access the Airflow Web Interface**

+    Once started, you can access the Airflow UI at `http://localhost:8080`.
+Use the default credentials provided in the Astro documentation or as configured.

+6. **Deploy Your DAGs**

+    Place your Airflow DAGs (pipeline files) in the `dags` folder created by Astro.
+Once placed, the DAGs will automatically load in the Airflow UI.

+7. **Stop Astro and Airflow**

+    To stop the local Airflow instance, use:

+    ```bash
+    astro dev stop
+    ```

 ## Usage

-To automate the pipeline, you can use tools like **Apache Airflow** or **cron jobs** to run the script at desired intervals.
+To automate the pipeline, you can use the Airflow scheduler provided in the Astro environment to run the script at desired intervals.

 ## License